Digital Health Tools

 - Event-based surveillance: Tracking known and suspected cases, including demographic data, to ensure health system administrators can better understand the spread of the disease and enact data-based policies to stop it.

-- Learning and training: Giving health care workers tools to check patients for symptoms and keep themselves safe.
+- Learning and training: Giving health care workers tools to check patients for symptoms, deliver vaccines, and keep themselves safe.

 - Risk communication: Providing clear, accurate information via push or pull messaging systems to boost participation in COVID-19-response measures.